SoCalGas Offers Safety Tips in Preparation For Next Big Quake

 - If a gas leak is suspected and it is safe to do so, turn the gas off at the meter.
 Using a 12-inch or larger adjustable wrench, make a quarter-turn of the valve, moving it from a vertical position to a horizontal position.
 This will shut off the flow of gas.
 (A diagram and instructions for turning off the gas meter are printed in the "Survival Guide" section of most telephone directory white pages and is also available at socalgas.com).

 - If the gas is shut off at the meter, do not turn it back on yourself.
-Call SoCalGas to have the gas turned back on, have the pilots relit and service all gas appliances for safe operation.
+Call SoCalGas to have the gas turned back on and to have the pilots relit.

 For more natural gas safety information, visit SoCalGas' website at socalgas.com/safety.